Moshe Reiss

 to Israel was based on professional and personal reasons.
 In Nes Ammim,

-and supported by the Rhineland Church in Germany and the Dutch Reformed
+ago and supported by the Rhineland Church in Germany and the Dutch

-Church I became their Rabbi, teacher and a commentator on the Bible in
+Reformed Church I became their Rabbi, teacher and a commentator on the

 Judaism is, to use a Christian term, a religion of 'faith and works'.